whitneyburton/portfolios/students/1611-back/courtney-meyerhofer/20170302_courtney_meyerhofer_m2.md

 First, I would like to recognize how much effort you put into your personal growth, particularly in the pair/group setting.
 You’ve grown immeasurably since the last time we worked together, and I really appreciate it.
 The role of Project Manager suited you, and you did a great job organizing our schedule and measuring deliverables.
 The only remaining suggestions I have for improvement is that you could take breaks more often to help you refocus on the problem at hand.
 That being said, your ability to walk away from a problem when you’re frustrated is much improved.
 Thank you for taking on the role of Project Manager and for being a great team member.

+From Max Glassie:

+Courtney,

+You're intellectually curious and driven to learn about computer science concepts beyond the established curriculum.
+That's the fancy way of saying, I'm so happy to have a partner-in-crime for talking about SICP and to explore concepts like functional programming, recursion, and how an interpreter works.
+We share similar passions for theory and cool technological concepts; honestly, I feel like you're one of the only people at Turing to whom I feel comfortable expressing the extremes of my nerdiness.

+I really enjoyed working with you to put on two Spike sessions this module; not only did we contribute to the Turing community but I felt like we both learned a great deal.
+I was so grateful for your work to make those a success; you did a wonderful job with the Spike design, the research pieces for Ruby Under a Microscope, and conveying these complex topics.

+Engaging these ideas with a friend makes the journey so much more fun.
+I'm really looking forward to diving into Clojure with you and feel like that working together we will make something really exceptional.
+What I've discovered is that people who like LISP are always happy to talk; it's a fantastic way to make connections in this industry and there's a wonderful community there.

+So glad to be friends.
+You're always up for my random Slack messages about LISP concepts, and that means the world to me.

 ### Playing a Part

 I paired with module 1 students twice per week and general made myself available to members of my cohort.
 With Max Glassie, I co-hosted two spike workshops: recursion fundamentals and how interpreters work.